 Thanks for all you do, Qasim.
 Of course we worry about you.
 You carry so much on your shoulders.
 I hope those of us in your community ease that some.
 Peace to you and your family in the new year.
 Loved Calvin and Hobbes.

-These are my some of my final thoughts from 2025.
-I’m impressed with how you swung that interview with NYC mayor-elect Mamdani and Deputy Mayor for Economic Justice Julie Su, for your final 2025 radio broadcast, given how busy they currently are.
+These are my some of my final thoughts for 2025.
+I’m impressed with how you swung that interview with NYC mayor-elect Mamdani and Deputy Mayor for Economic Justice Julie Su for your final 2025 radio broadcast, given how busy they currently are.

 And from what you said on the broadcast, your dad seemed like someone who “had a heart” and “befriended those really in need.”